greglook/vault/doc/indexing.md

 ### Blob Index

 This is the most basic index; it stores data about the blobs which have been indexed.
-This lets the corpus implement the `enumerate` and `stat` blob-store operations.
+This lets the catalogue implement the `enumerate` and `stat` blob-store operations.

 ```clojure